Skip to main content

 Turmeric and Reduced Pro-inflammatory Cytokine Levels

-• Studied populations: adults with metabolic disorders (type 2 diabetes, metabolic syndrome)
+• Studied populations: adults with metabolic conditions (type 2 diabetes, non-alcoholic fatty liver disease, metabolic syndrome, obesity)

 Doses used in studies